Charles Ewing, ink and scratchboard on Ampersand Claybord

-4. Use a scratchboard knife like a pen to cut into the surface and remove the ink leaving crisp white lines.
+Step 4: Use the scratchboard knife like a pen to cut into the surface and remove the ink leaving crisp white lines.
 Additional scraping tools and steel wool can be used to render detail and create texture.
 Not much pressure is needed to remove the ink because it remains on the surface of the clay.

-5. If necessary, more ink can be applied to an area to cover-up ‘mistakes’ and to allow you to begin again.
+Step 5: If necessary, more ink can be applied to an area to cover-up unwanted marks and to allow you to begin again.